Islandora/islandora_solution_pack_video/README.md

 LICENSING
 ---------

-This module requires libfaac.  libfaac is not free for comercial use.
+This module requires libfaac.
+Libfaac is not free for commercial use.